 I’d love to follow a smartphone around all day and see just where it’s been.
 I’ve cringed as I’ve watched smartphones being taken into public restrooms and held by hands that have not yet been washed (but have touched restroom handles and all things related).
 Hands eventually get washed (most of the time – GASP!), but those phones sure don’t.

-Since we are not often without them, it only makes sense that they harbor horrible germs, and the cold and flu germs are no exception.
-With coughs and sneezes abounding this season, be prepared.
+Since we are not often without them, it only makes sense that they harbor horrible germs.

 Use the Dishwasher Sanitize Cycle

 For generations, the women in my family have washed most dishes by hand.
 That’s not to say that my mom didn’t use the dishwasher on occasion, she did, but there were so many things that HAD to be washed by hand – like pots and pans, cookie sheets, etc. You can imagine my excitement when I realized they could be washed in the dishwasher, something I use almost exclusively. 🙂

 With a dishwasher, I’ve always felt like the dishes were getting cleaned better than when using a dishpan and sponge.
 But for those times when hand washing is necessary, I put those used sponges in the dishwasher to be disinfected and cleaned!
 That’s a trick I learned years ago – top rack only!

 One unique thing about a dishwasher I love this time of year is that you can use the sanitize cycle (check to see if yours has one – can also be called SaniWash or antibacterial).
 When a member of the family isn’t feeling well, has a cold, or even the flu, definitely wash all dishes in this cycle.
 It heats the water to a temperature that helps eliminate germs more than usual, something to keep in mind this season.